casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Jazz theory: Pease & Pulling, 2001; Pease, 2004; Miller, 1996)
 Film music:  LOTR musical rules for flavour

 The original music theory rewards for the DQN RL tuner model only defined a C major scale.
 (https://github.com/tensorflow/magenta/blob/master/magenta/models/rl_tuner/rl_tuner_ops.py)

 Modal framework implementing relative scale pitches.
 These are based on the major modes of western music, which are used both in classical composition ( ) , Jazz Composition (Pease & Pulling, 2001; Pease, 2004; Miller, 1996) and cinematic music (Adams, 2010)

+**Modal Keys**
+(Picture of musical notes for scales) - from composition book. (eg. Miller, 1996)

+- (midi trepresentations of the scales)

+- details of how they were added, with relative keys.

 # Conclusion

+# Next Steps in Model and Application Development

+**Add interactivity**

+- using the .js packages
+- max msp, take the system online.

 # Directions for further research

+- Adapting to the player.

 ## Data sources